Kotkoa/my-cv/index.md

 HCX, Los Angeles - Remote
 _From September 2022 to February 2024_

-During the 2-year I spent with HCX.org, a fast-growing startup, I played a pivotal role as a Front-End Developer.
-I focused on refining React components and integrating ApolloGraphQl API, and Jest for robust testing, collaborating closely with the backend team to develop the dynamic app.
-My responsibilities extended to building numerous forms with Material-UI and Apollo GraphQL API, ensuring all components met rigorous testing standards.
-Additionally, I contributed to creating email layouts and marketing landing pages, effectively meeting the diverse needs of marketing.

-- Developed and implemented new features and components using React, enhancing user interface and experience.
+I've joined the hcx.org team as a Frontend Developer contractor to enhance the development crew.
+The main goal for me was maintaining an existing investment application.
+Our tech team consisted of 12 members - including 3 frontend developers, 3 backend developers, QA, 1 designer, and management, within a company of over 20 people.
+This project aimed to develop a comprehensive product aimed to connect investors, sponsors, and talents on one platform and feature a web application built with React, along with mobile versions for Android and iOS using React Native.
+The backend was developed using Python and Go, with Apollo GraphQL API facilitating app interactions.

+- Optimized the global theme of the Material-UI library by aligning main component styles with Figma, which enhanced library customization and consistency for increased component reuse.
-- Engaged in debugging and collaborative problem-solving to improve API functionality and achieve app requirements.
+- Collaborated with backend and mobile teams to enhance the API and implement new features, focusing on debugging and problem-solving to refine API functionality and meet business requirements.
-- Initiated and maintained continuous collaboration with backend developers for API design discussions, facilitating faster feature implementation.
-- Conducted code reviews and component testing to ensure compliance with Jira tasks and project requirements.
-- pearheaded the refactoring of components to align with Figma designs, ensuring high fidelity and consistency.
-- Created multiple forms with React forms, JSONForms, and Yup-validation.
-- Provided an integrating queries and mutations by Apollo GraphQL API for efficient data handling.
+- Removed blockchain library implementations, replacing cryptocurrency operations with banking transactions, and introduced functionalities for adding debit/credit cards and bank accounts.
+- Implemented user flows for diverse user types during account profile creation.
+This included integrating the JSON Forms and Yup libraries and Apollo queries and mutations to dynamically adjust forms via the backend, streamlining the form creation process, and enhancing user experience.
+- Enhanced user verification by implementing the Onfido system to ensure documents and user data are real, including a section for users to upload identification documents.
+- Added social features, allowing users to add each other to Favorites, create groups, and sort lists using the React DnD kit library.
+- Optimized the TV chart library and introduced GraphQL subscriptions for real-time chart updates, plus customization options for user-friendly graph display.
+- During the app growth, added the Android, and iOS apps and a marketing website, utilizing an Nx Monorepo for centralized maintenance and scale apps on a single Git repository
+- Integrated DocuSign for in-app legal document signing, for better control of all legal flow by marketing and lawers teams
+- Covered all components with Jest tests and implemented the Cypress library with CI/CD integration for covering e2e testing of main user flows.
 - Designed email layout templates and marketing landing pages using Next.js, meeting strategic business and marketing objectives.
-- Ensured quality and reliability of components by implementing Jest unit tests and utilizing Cypress for end-to-end testing.

 **Frontend Developer - Contractor**
 Yara International, Singapore - Remote